emelie-nilsson/Milstone-project1/README.md

   * I want to encourage people to crochet.
   * I want to support the local Cafés.
   * I want to spread knowledge about crocheting.
-  * I want to make use of patterns and yarn that aren't being used
+  * I want to make use of patterns and yarn that aren't being used.

 ## Design
 The design of the website is divided into three separate pages for easy navigation.
-The first page includes all the important information , such as an introduction, why crocheting is good for your health , and the location and time for the meetups.
+The first page includes all the important information, such as an introduction, why crocheting is good for your health, and the location and time for the meetups.
 The second page is a gallery with pictures from previous meetups.
 This page is meant to inspire and attract visitors to join the community.
 The third page contains a form where visitors can sign up to join the community.
 All pages have a navigation bar with links to the different sections.
-At the bottom of each page , there are also links to social media pages.
+At the bottom of each page, there are also links to social media pages.

 ### Wireframes
 The layout of the website was initially sketched on a piece of paper.
 A wireframe of each page was then created in